bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Relationship Attribute</h4>

-For any hyperlinks including a reference attribute, href, you may also include the relationship attribute, rel.
+<p>For any hyperlinks including a reference attribute, href, you may also
+include the relationship attribute, rel.
 The rel attribute identifies the relationship between the current document and the document being referenced.
-For example, when linking to a copyright statement the rel attribute value of copyright should be used.
+For example, when linking to a copyright statement the rel attribute value of copyright should be used.</p>

 </pre>
  1  <a href="legal.html" rel="copyright">Terms of Use</a>